Tobi29/scapes-engine/README.md

 bit more work.

 ### Kotlin/Native
-Many modules run on Kotlin/Native by now, however things are still very fast moving and unstable.
-Currently the last showstopper that needs to be overcome is `kotlinx.coroutines` support.
+The engine has been successfully compiled and run using Kotlin/Native by implementing the backend modules used for the jvm as well, with a reasonable amount of modules working.
+Once the transition to the new multiplatform is complete first code pushes should be possible.

 ## Build
 The project uses Gradle to build all modules.